 Things didn’t stop there though, they didn’t even slow down.
 Once we arrived in Dublin we were immediately transferred to Jameson’s secondary facility in the core of the city where we were taken on a more immersive and educational tour utilizing updated methods.
 It was a great contrast going from wandering through the old historic distillery to moving into the new facility where the tour was a guided tour with 3-4 rooms, each with wonderful video demonstrations and a comprehensive sensory room.
 Of course we finished with a comparative tasting of 3 different Whisk(e)y’s; American, Irish and Scottish.

 We were then sent out into the world to explore Dublin and take in the wonderful city for a few hours before getting back together and heading to dinner at the absolutely stunning King’s Inn.
 Here the evening began with elegant champagne cocktails and moved slowly into a wonderful coursed dinner paired with Jameson cocktails.
 Special mention to Elliot Ball of The Cocktail Trading Co. who spent the majority of his day carving perfectly rectangular ice for the cocktails he prepared.

-As the night came to an end so did the event, and the following day as all of the attendees were leaving for their long journey’s home we hung around and explored more of the Dublin bar scene with the Jameson team.
-But you’ll have to wait to read about our favorite Dublin bars in the next article.
+As the night came to an end so did the event, and the following day as all of the attendees were leaving for their long journeys home we hung around and explored more of the Dublin bar scene with the Jameson team.
+But you’ll have to read about our favorite Dublin bars in the Dublin Cocktail and Whiskey Adventure.